-This post is sponsored by Soyfoods Association of North America in conjunction with Blog Meets Brand and I have been compensated for my participation.
+This post is sponsored by the Soyfoods Association of North America in conjunction with Blog Meets Brand, and I have been compensated for my participation.
 All opinions are my own. #nationalsoymonth

 When my husband and I lived in the Quad Cities- we went out for Thai food all the time.
 There were a few, seriously amazing Thai restaurants.
 I decided that I wanted to re-create one of my favorite dishes at home.
 When I go to Asian restaurants, I almost order tofu with my food, probably because it’s not something we always have at home.

-Adding soy based proteins to your family’s meals is a healthy way to switch up meal-time.
-Soy proteins are often less calories than meats.
+Adding soy-based proteins to your family’s meals is a healthy way to switch up meal-time.
+Soy proteins are often fewer calories than meats.
 Also, soy proteins are heart-healthy and are environmentally friendly.

 Soy protein is the only protein that is recognized by the food and drug administration for reducing cardiovascular disease.

-This dish was a huge hit with my family.
-My two boys ( ages 2 and 4) didn’t question the tofu or the edamame. or the vegetables ( okay, they questioned the bean sprouts just a little bit) .
+This dish was a massive hit with my family.
+My two boys ( ages 2 and 4) didn’t question the tofu or the edamame.
+Or the vegetables ( okay, they examined the bean sprouts just a little bit).
 It was gobbled up in no time.
-I thought this was delicious, and easy.
-Tofu is really easy to prepare.
+I thought this was delicious and easy.
+Tofu is easy to prepare.

 You can add any vegetable to this pad thai.
 I added carrots and zucchini- just happened to be what I had on hand.